-Dr. Karen Bowden Cooper is the curator of the Seminary's Kelso Museum of Near Eastern Archaeology.
-She is also a lecturer in Hebrew in the master's programs.
+Dr. Karen Bowden Cooper is the retired curator of the Seminary's Kelso Museum of Near Eastern Archaeology.
+She also served as lecturer in Hebrew in the master's programs.
 In teaching exegesis she has developed an interest in art as form of biblical exegesis grounded in the life of the Church and the larger culture.